 - Are you easy to find?

-- Does your site feel secure?
+- Does your site feel secure and safe?

 - Will visitors be dry and comfortable?

 - What will visitors do with wet coats?